iJustLeyxo/Vanitas/README.md

 ### Affiliation Notice

-Vanitas is brough to you by all contributors to the Vanitas project.
+Vanitas is brought to you by all contributors to the Vanitas project.
 Vanitas is not official Minecraft content.
 Vanitas is not approved by or associated with Mojang or Microsoft.